-Like all fire protection systems, fire sprinkler system types vary based on a facility’s needs.
+Like all fire protection systems, the types of fire sprinkler systems vary based on a facility’s needs.
 For facility managers to properly maintain their fire sprinkler system, they must understand the type of fire sprinkler and the kind of sprinkler head that protects their facility.
 One of the characteristics that defines a fire sprinkler head is its’ thermal response characteristics or lack of them.